ryyppy/flow-guide/README.md

 }
 ```

-Now, babel will always strip away Flow source and your JS runtime can interpret
+Now, babel will always strip away `flow` source and your JS runtime can interpret
 the code.
 This is especially important for feeding `eslint`, so let's look into
 its configuration.